 Complement/analogous and analogous/complement color combinations are used to create multi-color palettes for any decorating or design project.

-How to choose the right colors depends on the goal or theme of the decorating furniture idea painted project and the mood and message you want to convey.
+How to choose the right colors depends on the goal or theme of the decorating project, and the mood and message you want to convey.

 Use What Is Already Present

 Use the existing palette of what is already present in the room your are decorating.
 Make sure to consider any permanent fixtures, windows and the outdoor view from such windows, doorways, even ceilings and floors all have permanence.